thejohncotton/jstraining/session-1.md

 ---
 ### Working with directories
-Try the following in the cloud9 console:
+Try the following in the cloud9 terminal:

 `mkdir www`